When a fleet is considering alternative-fuel trucks, the environmental benefits might be top of mind, but likely costs are, too.

 “U.S. biodiesel on average provides a 74% reduction in lifecycle carbon emissions compared to petroleum diesel, offering the lowest carbon intensity of any commercially available liquid fuel,” Fenwick explained.
 “From a maintenance perspective, the natural lubricity in biodiesel eliminates the need for additional lubricity additives to help keep engines running smoothly over their full useful life.
 Additionally, the reduced amount of particulate matter created by biodiesel burns off faster and at a lower temperature in a particulate trap, thus requiring fewer PM trap regenerations and lower long-term maintenance costs, as well as contributing to improved fuel economy.”

-- Incentives and Grants
+Need for Incentives and Grants

 Depending on which alt-fuel they use and where they operate, fleets may utilize federal and state tax incentives, utility incentives, and grants to reduce their costs.